 OCTOBER DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL October National Disability Employment Awareness Month Month-long observance honoring the contributions of American's workers with disabilities.
 October Domestic Violence Awareness Month This month raises awareness about domestic violence and promotes healthy relationships.
 October Global Diversity Awareness Month Month-long celebration of the positive impact a diverse culture of people can have on society as a whole.
 2-4 Rosh Hashanah - Jewish Holiday Rosh Hashanah marks the start of a new year in the Hebrew calendar.
 3-11 Navratri - Hindu An annual festival honoring the goddess Durga.
-4 Mysore Dasara - Hindu A 10-day festival commemorating a battle of good vs. evil, where the goddess Chamundeshwari defeats 6-12 Fire Prevention Week Commemorates the 1871 Great Chicago Fire, and is used as to teach communities about fire safety.
+4 Mysore Dasara - Hindu A 10-day festival commemorating a battle of good vs. evil, where the goddess Chamundeshwari defeats Mahishaura.
+6-12 Fire Prevention Week Commemorates the 1871 Great Chicago Fire, and is used as to teach communities about fire safety.
+11-12 Yom Kippur - Jewish Day of fasting, repentance and worship, considered the holiest day in Judaism.
+Also known as the Day of Atonement, when Jewish communities reflect on the past year and ask God's forgiveness for any sins they have committed.
 12 Dussehra (Vijayadasami) - Hindu Dussehra celebrates the Hindu god Rama's victory over the demon king Ravana and the triumph of good over evil.
 14 Indigenous People's Day A day honoring Indigenous American people, their history and their cultures.
+16-25 Sukkot Sukkot is known as the "Festival of Tabernacles" and the "Feast of Booths."
+It is one of Judaism's three central pilgramage festivals, along with Passover and Shavuot.
 19 Sweetest Day A holiday to express love or appreciation toward everyone!
 23-25 Simchat Torah - Jewish A celebration to mark the completion of the annual reading of this section of the Bible.
 28 National Make a Difference Day Community clean-up activities.
 28 First Responders Day On this day we honor our Nation's heroes who put their lives on the line every day.
 31 Diwali - Hindu, Jain, Sikh A festival of lights, celebrated by millions of Hindus, Sikhs and Jains across the world, in celebration of new beginnings and the triumph of good over evil and light over darkness.
 October 31-November 2 Dia de los Muertos - Mexican & Aztec A holiday widely observed in Mexico, where families welcome back the souls of their deceased relatives for not only a reunion, but a celebration.